-GSAPP.
-Fall 2015

-Background:

-An early critique of efficiency can be found in William Jevons 'The Coal Question', published in 1865 as an evaluation of Britain's coal-based iron industry.
-Jevons contended that, contrary to intuition, an increase in technological efficiency (of fuel consumption for example) results not in the conservation of resources but their accelerated depletion: stimulating demand and increasing use.
-The Jevons paradox, as it is now known, can be detected in a wide array of disparate phenomenon.
+An early critique of efficiency can be found in William Jevons 'The Coal Question' from 1865, an appraisal of Britain's coal-based iron industry.
+Jevons contended that, contrary to intuition, an increase in technological efficiency results not in the conservation of resources but rather in their accelerated depletion: stimulating demand and increasing use.
+The Jevons paradox, as it is now known, can be found in a wide variety of disparate phenomenon.
 For example, over the course of the last 25 years the efficiency of air conditioning in the U.S. has improved by more than 30%.
 However, rather than reducing consumption, energy use for cooling has nearly doubled over that same time period.
-Today, despite stringent energy codes we use more electricity to air condition our buildings than the sum total of all electrical use in 1955 before cheap, readily available cooling became prevalent.
-At a minimum, such phenomena call into question a simplistic understanding of efficiency and point to the wider chain of relations that impact it's real effects.
+Today, despite ever more stringent codes we use more electricity to air condition our buildings than the sum total of all electrical use at midcentury.
+At a minimum, such phenomena call into question a simplistic understanding of efficiency and point to the way that economies of scarcity are often implicated within systems of overproduction and obsolescence.

-At least since the emergence of modernism however, the valorization of efficiency within architecture has been pervasive: from Mies' famous dictum to Le Corbusier's machines for living in, from the aesthetics of structural optimization to the streamlining of transportation flows in the multi-layered networks of contemporary cities.
-Principles of efficiency gradually permeated every scale and facet of architectural production, encompassing both the standardization of the American building industry in the aftermath of World War II as well as the application of scientific management to the intimate of spaces of the home.
-The 1926 Frankfurt kitchen, to give one example, was not only pre-fabricated to speed production, but utilized time and motion studies to minimize wasted movement in the preparation of meals.
-As the architecture of efficiency infiltrated home and workplace alike, it also became emblematic of the alienating effects of an increasingly technologized environment (a condition satirized in films like Tati's Mon Oncle and Playtime in which efficiency run amok generates a range of irrational effects and absurd situations).
-In architecture, a counter position to what Cedric Price termed the 'dreary Bauhaus logic' of doctrinaire modernism could be found in the work of groups like Archigram, who - without rejecting efficiency as a critical parameter- pushed it to radical extremes in projects like Plug-In and Instant City.
-In stark contrast to dystopian images of mechanization, here technological efficiencies were deployed in the service of new urban pleasures and liberating social effects.
+At least since the emergence of modernism however, the valorization of efficiency within architecture has been virtually complete: from Mies' famous dictum to Le Corbusier's machines for living in, from the aesthetics of structural optimization to the streamlining of transportation flows in the multi-layered networks of contemporary cities.
+Principles of efficiency gradually permeated every facet of architectural production, encompassing both the application of scientific management to the intimate spaces of the home and the standardization of the American building industry in the aftermath of World War II.
+Emblematic of this imperative toward efficiency, the repetitive floor plate building provided a means for both accelerating construction and maximizing the financial return on limited plots of urban land.
+Aligning perfectly with the demands of capital, the development of the Chicago Frame and Domino system prefigured a sectional efficiency that threatened to cancel out the very potentials of section as an architectural technique, relegating the vertical elaboration of buildings to the ad nauseum repetition of generic space.
+Paradoxically, however, the very limitation presented by the standardized stacked section provoked a proliferation of invention, from variations in height to complex-ly sheared, perforated and inclined assemblies that reasserted a diversity of spatial strategies and effects.
+Simultaneously accepting and diverting the logics of the stack, these techniques demonstrate the potentials of an imaginative engagement with efficiency.

 Today, we see a resurgence in ideas of efficiency as new forms of computation promise the optimization of performance as a driver of architectural form.
 Mass customization and bespoke manufacturing processes seek to further speed and individualize production - increasing temporal and material economies.
 Meanwhile, the focus on sustainability reasserts the ethical necessity of conserving resources and minimizing energy consumption - spawning an entire architectural sub-industry predicated on new standards of environmental efficiency.
-At the same time, the bulk of building is subject to the demands of market driven economic formulas- generating a taxonomy of building types - from micro-hotels to big box stores, from automated parking structures to just-in-time distribution centers - typically outside of the purview of architects.
-This studio will examine the multiple forms that efficiency takes in contemporary architecture, analyzing its role in current practices in order to generate alternative tactics and speculations.
-These speculations will take the form of precise architectural proposals.
+At the same time, the bulk of building is subject to market driven formulas- generating a taxonomy of building types - from micro-hotels to big box stores, from automated parking structures to just-intime distribution centers - typically outside of the purview of architects.
+This studio will examine the multiple forms that efficiency takes in contemporary architecture, analyzing its role in current practices in order to gen-

+2

+GSAPP.
+Fall 2017

+erate alternative tactics and speculations.

 Process: